RakhithJK/dbeaver-cloudbeaver-wiki/CloudBeaver-localization.md

-Not all localization comes from the Cloudbeaver source code, some of it comes from the backend side.
-So, if you want to, for example, change or create localization for database objects, you need to do it in another repository, that is https://github.com/dbeaver/dbeaver.
-Here is a guide how you can contribute to DBeaver localization https://github.com/dbeaver/dbeaver/wiki/Localization.
-To create or improve localization for Cloudbeaver interface follow these steps:
+Not all localization comes from the Cloudbeaver source code.
+Some of it comes from the backend side.
+So, if you want to, for example, to change or create localization for database objects, you need to do it in another repository, at https://github.com/dbeaver/dbeaver.
+Here is a guide to how you can contribute to DBeaver's localization https://github.com/dbeaver/dbeaver/wiki/Localization.
+To create or improve localization for the Cloudbeaver interface, follow these steps:

 _Note_: The images below are taken from [Fork](https://git-fork.com/).
 You can use another application to create pull-requests.